harrychu-git/rshell/README.md

 - The formatting for the -l flag is off
 - Every output is printed all on one line
 - The output when using -R lists the next folder being output as a folder inside the folder currently being output
-- When using -R aving a chain of folders inside folders (root<--dir1<--dir2) causes all of the files to be output in the "deepest" folder
+- When using -R, having a chain of folders inside folders (root<--dir1<--dir2) causes all of the files to be output in the "deepest" folder
 - Running bin/ls will create memory leaks